klbjklbj/SoccerScraper/README.md

 # SoccerScraper

-This is an app that lets users scrape (retrieve) articles from the soccer section of the New York Times website.
+This is an app that uses Cheerio to let users scrape (retrieve) articles from the soccer section of the New York Times website.
+Selected articles and any associated user notes are stored in and retrieved from MongoDB.

 ## Technologies Used

+* MongoDB
+* Mongoose
+* Cheerio
+* Javascript
+* Morgan (for logging)
+* Bootstrap

 ## Getting Started